Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Experiments

-\paragraph{Models and regularization.} We use Transformers~\cite{vaswani2017attention} for the base predictor and the denoiser.
-In all models, we use weight decay, dropout, attention dropout, and ReLU dropout as regularization and use $\lambda=1$ to balance between the fitting the composed and direct objectives.
-During inference, we use greedy decoding for simplicity, although optimizations such as beam search or compiler access could improve the results further.
+\paragraph{Hyperparameters.} We use $\lambda=1$ to balance between the fitting the composed and direct objectives.
+During inference, we use greedy decoding for simplicity, although beam search or compiler access could improve the results further.
+We use the validation loss for early stopping for all models, and we chose the maximum number of epochs by inspecting training loss convergence.
+For composed fine-tuning, we specifically use the validation loss of the composition $\Pi \circ \fthetabase$ for early stopping.

-\paragraph{Metrics.} A generated program has three possible outcomes: compilation error, execution error, or correct.
-A program is \emph{correct} if, executed on a set of input test cases, its outputs match the set of gold outputs.
-We measure the proportion of programs that fall into these outcomes.
+\paragraph{Metrics.} We report the fraction of examples that successfully compiled as well as the fraction of examples that are correct (accuracy).
+A program is \emph{correct} when executed on a set of input test cases if, on each input test case, the program output matches the corresponding gold output.

-In \sanstype, the pseudocode specifies all but the declaration types, leaving global type constraints to the model (see Figure~\ref{fig:code-example-denoise} and Appendix).
-Composed fine-tuning can avoid modeling everything with a complex model by learning a base predictor $\ftheta$ that can do local translation while the denoiser $\Pi$ enforces global constraints such as type correctness.
+We introduce \sanstype, a synthetic pseudocode-to-code dataset where the pseudocode specifies all but the declaration types, leaving global type consistency to the model (see Figure~\ref{fig:code-example-denoise}).
+Composed fine-tuning can avoid modeling everything by learning simple a base predictor $\fthetabase$ that can do local translation while the denoiser $\Pi$ enforces global constraints such as type consistency.

-\paragraph{Dataset generation.} The synthetic programs involve 1--4 variables (bools, ints, and strings) drawn from 10 possible variable names, which are first initialized (by reading stdin) and then processed by up to 1--5 random operations, including 3 unary operations per type and 2 binary operations on ints.
+\paragraph{Dataset generation.} The synthetic programs involve 1--4 variables (bools, ints, and strings) drawn from 10 possible variable names, which are first initialized (by reading stdin) and then processed by up to 1--5 random operations, including 3 unary operations per type and 2 binary operations on ints (see Appendix~\ref{app:synthetic}).
 There are 100 possible integer values and 10 possible string values.
 Pseudocode for each line of code is generated from a few possible templates.
 We generate 1000 labeled examples and 20000 unlabeled code examples.